CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 ### Running an example

 JUWELS uses the Slurm batch system.
-To set up a job you need to write a `.pbs` file.
+To set up a job you need to write a Slurm job file.

 Here is a simple example file to run `example/basic/t8_basic` on 2 nodes with 48 processes per node: